 Michelle Dorrance, Dorrance Dance

-Michelle Dorrance is a New York City-based tap dancer, choreographer, director, and teacher, and is the founder and Artistic Director of Dorrance Dance.
-Most recently Michelle served as Vail Dance Festival’s 2017 Artist-In- Residence, curated Tireless: A Tap Dance Experience at Jacob’s Pillow Dance Festival, and collaborated with Nicholas Van Young on Works and Process at the Guggenheim Museum’s first site-specific commission for the Guggenheim Rotunda.
-Michelle’s choreography is performed throughout the world and has been featured at countless venues including a choreographic commission for The Martha Graham Dance Company.
-She is a 2018 Doris Duke Artist, 2018 Capezio Award Winner, 2017 Ford Foundation Art of Change Fellow, 2016-17 New York City Center Choreography Fellow, 2016 United States Artists Award Recipient, 2015 MacArthur Fellow, 2014 Alpert Award winner, 2013 Jacob’s Pillow Dance Award winner, 2012 Princess Grace Award winner, 2012 Field Dance Fund recipient, and 2011/2015 Bessie Award winner.
-The Omomuki grant funds Michelle’s original work Destination Moon, the world premier of which was performed at the 2019 Fire Island Dance Festival by Michelle, Dorrance Dance, and Tony Award nominee and former New York City Ballet principal dancer Robbie Fairchild.
+Michelle Dorrance is a New York City-based tap dancer and choreographer, and founder of Dorrance Dance.
+The Omomuki grant funds Michelle’s original work Destination Moon, which premiered at the 2019 Fire Island Dance Festival with Dorrance Dance and former New York City Ballet principal dancer Robbie Fairchild.
+She is a 2018 Doris Duke Artist, 2018 Capezio Award winner, 2017 Ford Foundation Art of Change Fellow, 2016-17 New York City Center Choreography Fellow, 2016 United States Artists Award recipient, 2015 MacArthur Fellow, 2014 Alpert Award winner, 2013 Jacob’s Pillow Dance Award winner, 2012 Princess Grace Award winner, 2012 Field Dance Fund recipient, and 2011/2015 Bessie Award winner.

 Jeffrey Cirio, Cirio Collective